-- 1. APPLICATION.
-Junior and senior recitals are scheduled during the fall and spring academic sessions during the weeks when classes are meeting.
-Recitals cannot be scheduled during vacations, holidays and between academic sessions.
+- 1. Application: Junior and senior recitals are scheduled during the fall and spring academic sessions during the weeks in which classes meet.
+Recitals cannot be scheduled during vacations, holidays or between academic sessions.
 Scheduling recitals during summer sessions is discouraged and must be approved by the Department of Music Chair.
-The Undergraduate Curriculum Committee must approve an application for a recital other than those required in a degree program. - 2.
-FORMS.
-Submit a completed Facilities Reservation Request Form to set the date and time of your recital.
-This form must be submitted before April 1 if your recital will occur during the next fall semester or before November 1 if your recital will occur during the next spring semester.
-However, to be assured of the recital date of your choice in either semester, it is advisable to submit the form by April 1 of the preceding academic year. - 3.
-COURSE REGISTRATION.
-Register at the beginning of the semester in which you plan to give your recital, register for Junior Recital (MUS 350) or Senior Recital (MUS 450) as a course.
+The Undergraduate Curriculum Committee must approve an application for a recital other than those required in a degree program (additional fees may apply). - 2.
+Forms: Submit a completed Facilities Reservation Request Form to set the date and time of your recital.
+Forms must be complete and submitted in the semester prior.
+The deadline for fall semester recitals is April 1 of the previous semester.
+The deadline for spring semester recitals is November 1 of the previous semester.
+To improve your chances of getting the recital date of your choice in either semester, students are advised to submit the form by April 1 of the preceding academic year. - 3.
+Course Registration: Register at the beginning of the semester in which you plan to give a Junior Recital (MUS 350) or Senior Recital (MUS 450) as a course.
 A student whose recital requirements have not been fulfilled during the semester will receive a grade of incomplete.
 A student must be registered for applied music instruction during the semester of his/her recital, even if it is to make up an incomplete. - 4.
-LENGTH OF RECITAL.
-Minimum time spend in performance:
+Length of Recital: Minimum performance time:

-Senior Performance: 50 minutes

-Junior Performance: 30 minutes

-Senior Composition: 40 minutes

-Music Education: 20 minutes
+Senior Performance: 50 minutes Junior Performance: 30 minutes Senior Composition: 40 minutes Music Education: 30 minutes

-Music education and junior performance students are encouraged to perform a combined recital with another student of music education standing.
-All music performed on the recital must be approved by the applied or composition teacher and performed at the jury for the committee's approval.
-The teacher must approve all encores.
+Music education and junior performance students are encouraged to perform a combined recital with another student.
+All music performed on the recital must be approved by the Faculty Sponsor and performed at the jury for the committee's approval.
+The Faculty Sponsor must approve all encores.